fido-device-onboard/docs-fidoiot/docs/implementation-references/getting-started-guide.md

 ## Quick Overview of FDO

 FDO contains 3 major server-side components and 1 client-side component.
-The server-side components include Manufacturer, RV & Owner Service.
+The server-side components include Manufacturer, RV, and Owner Service.
 The client-side includes device implementation in Java (PRI) or C (Client-sdk-fidoiot).

-FDO consists of four sets of protocols namely **DI, TO0, TO1 & TO2**.
+FDO consists of four sets of protocols namely **DI, TO0, TO1, and TO2**.

 1. **DI (Device Initialization protocol)**

     - Between Device & Manufacturer (**msg 10-13**).
-    - Initiated by device and device contacts Manufacturer Service.
+    - Initiated by Device and device contacts Manufacturer Service.
     - Includes creation & insertion of FDO credentials into newly manufactured device.
 Credential includes RVInfo which is used by device to connect with RV during T01 protocol
     - Customers can take ownership of device after DI by extending the Ownership voucher to a particular customer.
     - Ownership voucher is a credential file, passed through the supply chain, that allows an Owner to verify the Device and gives the Device a mechanism to verify the Owner.